Grantee: About Fresh (Boston, MA)

 If you have an organization that you would like to nominate, simply send an email to firstname.lastname@example.org, and include the name of the organization, its leader(s), location, budget (if known) and a few sentences explaining the reason for your nomination.

 We do not accept self-nominations.
+Multiple nominations do not increase the likelihood of being selected.
 We ask that all nominations remain confidential.